-Here children represent quantities with markers as a story, told in words, alters the quantity.
+Here children represent quantities with markers as a story, told in words.
+Each child follows along using counters and a workspace.
 I cut 9″ x 12″ black construction paper in half and put those 9″ x 6″ rectangles in a box near where I conduct group time.
 The box is labeled “workspaces”.
-I can easily pull them out and offer one to each child for many different activities.
-The counters you already may have seen on the Mathematics Materials page.
-I do a unique work problem with unique materials about once every two weeks.
+I can easily pull them out and offer one to each child for the Bowl Game, too.
+The counters you already may have seen on the Mathematics Materials page here.
+I do a unique work problem with unique materials about once every two or three weeks.

 All of the members of our community have birthdays.
 I have a birthday.
 Families, moms, dads, siblings, have birthdays, too.
 The other staff, the cooks, the maintenance people, the neighbor, and the delivery person who comes by every now and then all have birthdays.
-When a birthday comes up, we can represent the number of years with any kind of handy counter to represent the age, using portion cups for tens when needed.
+When a birthday comes up, we can represent the number of years with any kind of handy counter to represent the age, using shallow portion cups (also in a handy box) for tens when needed.
 The black workspaces represent the birthday cake.
 If we have tens to represent, I model counting them into portion cups to be counted as tens as the children follow along with their own counters and cups.
 “Two tens and three: twenty-three.”
-The experience exists of representing a socially significant number; the children can follow along doing theirs as they wish.
+The experience exists of representing a socially significant number; the children can follow along doing their own set alone or together as they wish.

 Eyes in the Dark

 Of all the word problems I have made up, this is my favorite.
 I buy a hundred of those plastic google eyes you can get at fabric stores.
 I keep a bunch of them at the group time site in a small box.
-The 20 portion cups are in a bo, too, I give each child a cup of eyes and a black workspace.
+The 20 portion cups are in another handy box.
+(I like not having to get up to get things when some great idea emerges from the children.)
+For this word problem I give each child a cup of eyes and a black workspace.